 The Military Departments determine what is or is not excess.
 Equipment which has been transferred from the Military Departments to the Defense Logistics Agency, Disposition Services, is also available for transfer through the EDA program if an eligible foreign government makes known its requirements for the equipment.

 The Department of Defense is authorized by law to transfer excess defense articles to foreign governments under the following authorities:

 Section 516 of the Foreign Assistance Act of 1961, as amended, authorizes grant transfers of lethal and non-lethal EDA to countries which receipt of such articles were justified to Congress for the fiscal year in which the transfer is authorized.

 EDA may also be sold to foreign countries under the normal FMS system authorized by the Arms Export Control Act (AECA).
 When EDA is sold, the price is a percentage of the original acquisition value, based on age and condition, and ranges between 5% to 50% of the original acquisition.
-These transfers are notified under section 525 of the annual Foreign Operation and Appropriation Act and are shown as 546 transfers in the system.

 All grant recipients must sign agreements pursuant to Section 505 of the FAA agreeing to end use restrictions and giving the U.S. first right to proceeds of any sale.